-1.3.4 Fire Prevention Consideration
+1.2.4 FIRE PREVENTION CONSIDERATION

-The most likely cause of a fire on a grid connected solar PV system is the development of a DC arc because of poor connections (module connectors, combiner boxes, Batteries) creating high resistance junctions or faulty DC disconnector switches or damaged cables resulting in a short circuit.
+Most likely cause of a fire on a grid connected solar PV system is the development of a DC arc because of poor connections (module connectors, combiner boxes, Batteries) creating high resistance junctions or faulty DC disconnector switches or damaged cables resulting in a short circuit.

-The design and installation of solar PV system should aim to minimise the risk of the system being the source of fire and minimise the risk to occupants or emergency services.
+The design and installation of solar PV system should aim to minimize the risk of the system being the source of fire and minimize the risk to occupants or emergency services.
 The following are some measures for consideration:

-- a) Specifying and installing the proper DC overcurrent protection. - b) Properly securing DC cables in containments. - c) Use of enclosures made from insulating materials with self-extinguishing properties. - d) Ensuring the correct ratings are used for the DC cables, combiner boxes and switch disconnectors etc. - e) Ensuring all connections are tightened and torqued in accordance with manufacturer specifications. - f) Ensuring that used inverters have a built in DC arc detection capabilities, otherwise standalone detectors should be considered. - g) Ensuring that double insulation is used throughout the DC circuit to greatly minimise the risk of parallel arcs between conductors, or via an earth path.

-h) Minimise as much as possible the length of the DC cables from the inverters and avoid installing DC cables in walls or hidden in the building structure.
+- Specifying and installing the proper DC overcurrent protection. - Properly securing DC cables in containments. - Use of enclosures made from insulating materials with self-extinguishing properties. - Ensuring the correct ratings are used for the DC cables, combiner boxes and switch disconnectors etc. - Ensuring all connections are tightened and torqued in accordance with manufacturer specifications. - Ensuring that used inverters have a built in DC arc detection capabilities.
+Otherwise, standalone detectors should be considered for PV systems operating 80V or greater. - Ensuring that double insulated cables are used throughout the DC circuit to greatly minimize the risk of parallel arcs between conductors, or via an earth path. - Minimize as much as possible the length of the DC cables from the inverters and avoid installing DC cables in walls or hidden in the building structure.